matacoder/senior/README.md

 ### Which type of objects are tracked?
  For this reason some additional machinery is needed to clean these reference cycles between objects once they become unreachable.
 This is the cyclic garbage collector, usually called just Garbage Collector (GC), even though reference counting is also a form of garbage collection.

-As a general rule, instances of atomic types aren’t tracked and instances of non-atomic types (containers, user-defined objects…) are.
+As a general rule, instances of atomic types aren't tracked and instances of non-atomic types (containers, user-defined objects…) are.
 However, some type-specific optimizations can be present in order to suppress the garbage collector footprint of simple instances.
 Some examples of native types that benefit from delayed tracking:

 Tuples containing only immutable objects (integers, strings etc, and recursively, tuples of immutable objects) do not need to be tracked